Mark Briscoe: The Conglomeration (2024–present)

 In June 2024, Briscoe formed an alliance with Kyle O'Reilly, Orange Cassidy, and Willow Nightingale, known as "The Conglomeration".
 On the July 19 episode of Rampage, Tomohiro Ishii would join the group as well.
 On July 26 at Death Before Dishonor, Briscoe successfully defended his title against Roderick Strong.
 On September 7, 2024, at All Out, Briscoe failed to capture the AEW Continental Championship in a four-way match against Kazuchika Okada.
 On the October 23 episode of AEW Dynamite, Briscoe lost the ROH World Championship to Chris Jericho in a Ladder War, ending his reign at 201 days.
 On November 24, Briscoe was announced as a participant in the 2024 Continental Classic, where he was placed in the Blue league.
 Briscoe finished the tournament with 9 points, but failed to advance to the playoff stage.

 On April 6, 2025, at Dynasty, Briscoe was defeated by Kyle Fletcher in the first round of the Owen Hart Cup.
 On May 25 at Double or Nothing, Briscoe was defeated by Ricochet in a Stretcher match.
 Later in the show, Briscoe appeared and assisted Kenny Omega, Swerve Strickland, Willow Nightingale, and The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata) defeat the Death Riders (Jon Moxley, Claudio Castagnoli, Marina Shafir, and Wheeler Yuta) and The Young Bucks (Matthew Jackson and Nicholas Jackson) in the Anarchy in the Arena match.
 On the June 25 episode of Dynamite, Briscoe defeated Bandido, Konosuke Takeshita, and Roderick Strong in a four-way match to earn the number one spot in the men's Casino Gauntlet match at All In on July 12, but failed to win the match at the event.
 After All In, Briscoe began feud with MJF, which ended in victory for Briscoe at All Out on September 20 in a Tables 'n' Tacks match.
 On October 18 at WrestleDream, Briscoe unsuccessfully challenged Kyle Fletcher for the AEW TNT Championship.
-On November 12 at Blood & Guts, Briscoe teamed with Darby Allin, Kyle O'Reilly, Mark Briscoe, Orange Cassidy, and Roderick Strong in a Blood and Guts match, where they defeated the Death Riders (Jon Moxley, Claudio Castagnoli, Wheeler Yuta, Daniel Garcia, and Pac).
+On November 12 at Blood & Guts, Briscoe teamed with Darby Allin, Kyle O'Reilly, Orange Cassidy, and Roderick Strong in a Blood and Guts match, where they defeated the Death Riders (Jon Moxley, Claudio Castagnoli, Wheeler Yuta, Daniel Garcia, and Pac).